risingwavelabs/risingwave-console/README.md

 ##  editions

-WaveKit is available in two editions:
+RisingWave Console is available in two editions:

-*   **WaveKit-Lite:** The open-source edition (Apache 2.0) with core functionalities.
+*   **RisingWave Console-Lite:** The open-source edition (Apache 2.0) with core functionalities.
 This is what you get by default.
-*   **WaveKit-Pro:** A future edition with advanced capabilities for enterprise users.
+*   **RisingWave Console-Pro:** A future edition with advanced capabilities for enterprise users.
 A license key will be required.
 To apply or express interest, contact us at [sales@risingwave-labs.com](mailto:sales@risingwave-labs.com) or [fill out this form](https://cloud.risingwave.com/auth/license_key/).

-## 🤝 Contributing to WaveKit
+## 🤝 Contributing to RisingWave Console

 We welcome contributions!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to the project, report bugs, or request features.

 ## 📄 License

-WaveKit-Lite is licensed under the [Apache License 2.0](LICENSE).
+RisingWave Console-Lite is licensed under the [Apache License 2.0](LICENSE).